Luteal Phase: Why You Feel Awful Before Your Period

 2. Early Pregnancy Detection

 If your luteal phase is usually 14 days but you're now on Day 16 or 17 with no period, this could be an early sign of pregnancy.
 Tracking helps you know when your period is genuinely "late."
+If you're trying to conceive or think you might be pregnant, check out our complete pregnancy tracking guide or read about how to tell if you might be pregnant.

 3. Understanding PMS Patterns

 By tracking symptoms throughout your luteal phase, you can identify patterns and prepare for more challenging days.
 This awareness can help you plan important meetings, social events, and self-care accordingly.
+Learn what to track with our complete guide to period tracking.

 4. Identifying Hormonal Imbalances